singhamritanshu/EVA4/README.md

-Training on MNIST data and achived best training accuracy: 99.41 and best test accuracy: 99.35 in 15 epocs and with 8,204 trainable parameters.
+Training on MNIST data and achived best training accuracy: 99.41 and best test accuracy: 99.35 in 15 epocs with 8,204 trainable parameters.
 It contains multiple files as I have added the following:
   RandomRotation
   Global average pooling